-Every student starts to think about college shortly after they start the last year of high school.
+Every student starts to think about college shortly after they start their last year of high school.
 However, applying to colleges and universities is stressful and is even more competitive for top-tier colleges.
 Enrolling in college requires you to have a high SAT score.
 You should also have volunteer service projects, and your portfolio of all your extra-curricular activities must be expansive.
 Still, that’s not enough, especially for Ivy League schools.

 In contrast, trade schools have uncomplicated admissions processes.
 Forget about cramming for your ACTs/SATs.
 Don’t bother about competing with thousands of student applicants so that you can secure a seat.
-You secure your high school diploma in trade schools, look for your ideal trade school, and enroll for their next available program.
+You secure your high school diploma in trade schools, look for your ideal trade school, and enroll in their next available program.

 College vs. Trade School: The Duration

 In college, an undergraduate degree usually takes at least four years to complete.
-Meaning, if you immediately start college right after graduating from high school, you won’t be able to start working until you are 22 years old– even longer if you enroll in a graduate program after finishing college.
+Meaning, that if you immediately start college right after graduating from high school, you won’t be able to start working until you are 22 years old– even longer if you enroll in a graduate program after finishing college.
 Obtaining a college degree cuts out some years off your professional life.
 Plus, there’s no guarantee that you can secure a career in your field in the end.